jaimerosales/modelderivative-nodejs-tutorial/README.md

 	> source forge_auth.sh
 	> echo $FORGE_BUCKET_NAME // if you see your bucket name continue
    	> npm start

+If using Windows, unfortunately it does not have a built-in utility to support .sh files.
+To run such, you'll need to install a third-party tool such as [Cygwin](http://www.cygwin.com/).

 This URN can be used in the following project
 [Viewer-nodejs-tutorial] (https://github.com/Autodesk-Forge/viewer-nodejs-tutorial)